vhub-team/native-db/functions/0xCEDABC5900A0BF97.md

 # PED::IS_PED_JUMPING

 ## Summary
-Return if a ped is currently jumping.
+Return if a ped is currently jumping

 ## Parameters
 * **PED_INDEX** pedIndex